-- support a tailored in approach, a key fundamental of the LEAP methodology; and - offer flexibility and scalability to perform audits of all types and sizes.
+- Support a tailored in approach, a key fundamental of the LEAP methodology. - Offer flexibility and scalability to perform audits of all types and sizes.

 A new archiving tool was released alongside this tailored audit tool platform.
 This archiving tool automates and manages the entire archival, storage and file retrieval process, supporting compliance with key quality control requirements.
+GTIL is currently developing and testing an updated, specifically tailored, new cloud based LEAP audit tool to support the ongoing and future quality and efficiency of our audit practice.
+GT Ireland is on track to commence roll out of the new audit tool later in 2022 or early 2023.